Summer at Camp Orkila

 person on kayak

-Trip Leader Positions
+teen Trip Leader

 A trip leader is responsible for implementing 1 to 4 week Leadership Development Institute and expedition programs.
 Aside from ensuring the physical and emotional safety of their group, Trip leaders are also responsible for delivering expedition programming and creating a unique and engaging experience for their participants.
 Trip leaders should have documented experience in sea kayaking, be comfortable cooking and camping in the backcountry and have experience working with teens.